 The bullet hit detection in this port doesn't seem to be that great -there are instances where I think I'm clearly hitting an enemy, but it just doesn't register.
 I've never had the chance to play the arcade version of this game, I've heard it doesn't feature this problem though.

-The second video os a playthrough of the special mode, taking the hardest route and getting the best ending.
-The Playstation port of Time Crisis features a new set of levels that weren't present in the arcade version, telling a new story where Richard is sent to track down Kantaris.
+The second video is a playthrough of the special mode, taking the hardest route and getting the best ending.
+The PlayStation port of Time Crisis features a new set of levels that weren't present in the arcade version, telling a new story where Richard is sent to track down Kantaris.

 Story mode playthrough (27:20)